HEALTH INSURANCE for Germany

 The options for health insurance can be opaque, and an educated decision is often hard to reach.

 We are the experts for health insurance for Expats – a field which requires a specific skill-set not possessed by most German advisers.
 Keep in mind the difference between restricted advice and independent brokers (read more HERE).
-Insurance advice in Germany is mostly commission-based, and you generally should not pay extra for professional advice.
+Insurance advice in Germany is mostly commission-based, but fee based advice is also available in some cases from insurance brokers and in general thru „Versicherungsberater“, i.e. insurance consultants.
 Health insurance solutions should neither be left to luck nor entrusted to just anyone, lest you should pay dearly for the wrong solution, either now or in the future.

 (This is especially true if you are an employee in Germany).